MunGell/RedirectGuard/readme.md

 ### Output file

-All the missing or broken redirects are writen to output file in CSV format.
+All the missing or broken redirects are written to output file in CSV format.
 Output presents given source and target URLs, response status code and the real URL of redirection (if any).

 Example file: